Ekran/venus.dbus-gs303-smartmeter/README.md

 and see if it throws any error messages.

-If the script stops with the message `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid"` it means that the service is still running or another service is using that bus name.
+If the script stops with the message `dbus.exceptions.NameExistsException: Bus name already exists: com.victronenergy.grid` it means that the service is still running or another service is using that bus name.

 #### Restart the script